Perci Cendaña: House of Representatives (since 2024)

 Cendaña ran as the first nominee of the Akbayan Party-list in the 2022 elections.
 Although Akbayan initially fell short of securing a seat in the House of Representatives, the party was later proclaimed a winner after the disqualification of the An Waray party-list by the Commission on Elections (COMELEC) on August 14, 2023.
 Cendaña was sworn in as a member of the House of Representatives on September 25, 2024.

 In 2025, Cendaña ran for re-election as the second nominee of Akbayan.
 The party-list would go on to win the most votes in the election, securing 3 seats in the House of Representatives.
-He alongside with fellow Akbayan nominees Chel Diokno and Dadah Kiram Ismula were sworn in as members of the House of Representatives on July 28, 2025.
+He along with fellow Akbayan nominees Chel Diokno and Dadah Kiram Ismula were sworn in as members of the House of Representatives on July 28, 2025.

 Political positions

 Drug policy

 In November 2024, Cendaña introduced House Bill No. 11044, known as the "Kian Bill."
 This proposed legislation seeks to ban practices such as "tokhang," drug lists, and torture associated with the Philippine drug war.
 The bill is named after Kian delos Santos, a teenager whose death during an anti-drug operation sparked national outrage.
 Cendaña's bill aims to promote accountability and human rights in the government's approach to drug enforcement.